PFA Tips: For the Grandparents

 Workshops and research (and you thought you were done with school)

 You have ideas, opinions, and you bring value to the table with your experience and perspective.
 And honestly, so often we are out of time, out of energy, and just can’t be everywhere.
 We could trade off attending workshops and committee meetings.
 When you read workshop descriptions, interpret “parents” as “family”.
 And community committees, like SECAC (Special Education Citizens Advisory Committee), are open to the public.
-You could also become involved online with autism research.
-IAN (the Interactive Autism Network) which was established at Kennedy Krieger Institute, has a survey for grandparents.

 Everyone needs support